-FE = Federally listed endangered
+FE = Federally listed endangered; FT = Federally listed threatened

-The Caribbean Determination Key (DKey) was completed for the project, which generated a may affect determination for the Puerto Rican boa and a may affect, but is not likely to adversely affect determination for the Puerto Rican broad-winged hawk (Appendix D).
-Based on a site visit and habitat evaluations, the Puerto Rican boa, Puerto Rican broad-winged hawk, and Puerto Rican parrot, are considered unlikely to occur due to lack of suitable habitat within the project areas.
+The Caribbean Determination Key (DKey) was completed for the project, which generated a may affect determination for the Puerto Rican boa and a may affect, but is not likely to adversely affect determination for the Puerto Rican broad-winged hawk and Puerto Rican sharp-shinned hawk (Appendix D).
+Due to the generalist nature of the Puerto Rican boa, forested habitat surrounding the project area, and dense ground cover present throughout the review area, the Puerto Rican boa may occur within the project area.
 The applicant will employ the conservation measures outlined in the 2024 USFWS General Project Design Guidelines for the Puerto Rican boa (Appendix E), including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
-Therefore, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa and the Puerto Rican broad-winged hawk, and will have no effect on the Puerto Rican parrot.
+Based on the site visit and habitat evaluations, the Puerto Rican broad-winged hawk, Puerto Rican Parrot, Puerto Rican sharp-shinned hawk, and the Puerto Rican harlequin butterfly are all considered unlikely to occur within the project area due to lack of suitable habitat.
+Therefore, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa, Puerto Rican broad-winged hawk, and Puerto Rican sharp-shinned hawk, and will have no effect on the Puerto Rican parrot and Puerto Rican harlequin butterfly.